bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 Note that the overlay is visual only.
 You **must** disable any interactive elements (buttons, links, etc.) when the overlay is showing, otherwise the obscured elements will still be reachable via keyboard navigation (i.e. still in the document tab sequence).

+If you are placing interactive content in the `overlay` slot, you should focus the content once the `'shown'` event has been emitted.

 When using the `no-wrap` prop, and potentially the `fixed` prop, to obscure the entire application or page, you must ensure that internative page elements (other than the content of the overlay) have